smatts/oer-tutorial-jupyter-book/02_step_by_step.md

 > A more detailed explanation of GitHub Actions can be found here: [Understanding GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions).

 #### What are Pages?
 > A `Page` is a public website hosted by GitHub.
 We can use GitHub Actions to automatically generate our website and then host it on GitHub Pages for everyone to see.
-You can either host your site for free on `your-username.github.io` or use your own costum domain.
+You can either host your site for free on `your-username.github.io` or use your own costum domain if you have one.
 >
 >More information on GitHub Pages can be found here: [About GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages).

-### Video tutorial
-<video width="100%" src="_static/videos/pages.mp4" controls></video>

 ### Add your metadata